mnosov622/GeeriusAI/README.md

 ### 💻 Code Generation
 Automate your coding tasks with AI-generated code.
 Enhance your development process with efficient and accurate code snippets.

+### 💬 Text-to-Speech Generation
+Convert any text to speech (different languages available).

 ## Getting Started

 1. **Sign Up**: Create a free account to start using the AI Creativity Suite.
 2. **Free Plan**: Enjoy 5 free generations to explore all the features.
-3. **Upgrade**: For unlimited generations, upgrade to our lifetime access plan for just $20.
+3. **Upgrade**: For unlimited generations, upgrade to our Geerius Pro plan for $8.99/month.

 ## Pricing